-Below fair use Screenshots (obtained from creative commons video license) to depict Active Head Restraint (AHR) deploying in manner in which they were intended.
+Below fair use Screenshots (obtained from creative commons video license) to depict Active Head Restraint (AHR) deploying in manner in which they were intended,though crash test simulation is of an apparent high speed rear impact.
 My Intent of these exhibits is so you can see with your own eyes how fast they deploy in their race against the shock-wave effects causing rearward movement of the head and increase of G force.
 Timestamp in milliseconds after rear impact can be seen for the record.

 The AHR's are designed to fully deploy and catch the head before the head starts to move backwards from a rear end collision, they are not designed or intended to catapult the head from close proximity or contact as happened to me.
 A signal from the rear vehicle and the AHR releases.
 The crash test video starts at -6ms until impact, It can be seen that 25ms after impact the top of AHR has just began to release.